 \section{Abstract}

-Component-based design is a different way of constructing systems which offers numerous benefits, in particular, decreasing the complexity of system design.
+Component-based software development (CBSD) is an alternative approach to constructing software systems that offers numerous benefits, particularly in decreasing the complexity of system design.
 However, deploying components into a system is a challenging and error-prone task.
-Model checking is one of the reliable methods that automatically and systematically analyses the correctness of a given system.
-Its brute-force check of the state space significantly expands the level of confidence in the system.
-Nevertheless, model checking is limited by a critical problem so-called \textit{Sate Space Explosion (SSE)}.
-To benefit from model checking, appropriate methods to reduce SSE, is required.
-In two last decades, a great number of methods to mitigate the state space explosion have been proposed which have many similarities, dissimilarities, and unclear concepts in some cases.
-This research, firstly, aims at present a review and brief discussion of the methods of handling SSE problem and classify them based on their similarities, principle and characteristics.
-Second, it investigates the methods for handling SSE problem in verifying \textit{Component-based system (CBS)} and provides insight into CBS verification limitations that have not been addressed yet.
-The analysis in this research has revealed the patterns, specific features, and gaps in the state-of-the-art methods.
-In addition, we identified and discussed suitable methods to soften SSE problem in CBS and underlined the key challenges for future research efforts.\\
+Model-checking is one of the reliable methods to systematically analyze the correctness of a system.
+Its brute-force checking of the system's state space assists to significantly expand the level of confidence in the system.
+Nevertheless, model-checking is limited by a critical problem called state space explosion (SSE).
+To benefit from model-checking, an appropriate method is required to reduce SSE.
+In the past two decades, a great number of SSE reduction methods have been proposed containing many similarities, dissimilarities, and unclear concepts in some cases.
+This research, firstly, plans to present a review of SSE handling methods and classify them based on their similarities, principle, and characteristics.
+Second, it investigates the methods for handling SSE problem in the verification process of CBSD and provides insight into the potential limitations, underlining the key challenges for future research efforts.